 Subclade matching families usually have a name-type that is locally familiar in the region they lived (in rural England, Ireland, Scotland, Isle of Man or Sweden).
 Many surnames in Northern Ireland appear to have earlier Scottish roots.
-Surnames are not usually a good way of tracing back over 1000 years but can give background to general geographical locations and the more recent origins of earliest recorded ancestors (in parish records, mostly beginning in around the sixteenth century).
-Modern hobbyist DNA databases represent where some of a particular subclade's descendants were in relatively recent times.
-Modern subclade distribution can be quite different from their origins in the distant past.
-Archaeologists are now beginning to study ancient DNA and this might give a better idea of where certain subclades were thousands of years ago..
+Surnames are not usually a reliable way of tracing back over 1000 years but can give background to the general geographical locations and origins of earliest recorded ancestors (in parish records, mostly beginning in around the sixteenth century).
+Modern hobbyist DNA databases represent where some of a subclade's descendants were in relatively recent times.
+Modern subclade distributions can be quite different from their earliest origins in the distant past.
+Archaeologists are now beginning to study ancient DNA and this might lead to a better understanding of where certain subclades were thousands of years ago..

 The wide distribution of different local surnames and the subclade's relatively young age might suggest Rox2 expanded quickly (rapid demographic expansion, or a 'founder effect') over a wide area.
 The haplotypes are all similar and trace back to one point in time.
 I am from an old rural North Riding of Yorkshire family that traces back to the beginning of parish records (sixteenth century) in Danby, North Yorkshire.
-A variation of our surname has a presence in the same general locality in earlier records possibly as far back as the thirteenth century.
+A variation of our surname has a presence in the same general locality in earlier records, possibly as far back as the thirteenth century.
 Similarly, the increasing number of Swedish Rox2 matches are natives of their country and also trace back to the beginning of parish records there, in the sixteenth century in and around Skellefteå and Northern Sweden.
-Before the early expansion/founding event the subclade may have been a small family/clan for a very long time - ie. the genetic bottleneck mentioned above.
-Either that or earlier related branches have since died out, or maybe they are yet to be found in another less well tested area.
-As mentioned, the hobbyist databases have an uneven geographical coverage of Europe.
-Perhaps we just haven't identified early branches, wherever they are, yet.
+Before the demographic expansion/founding event the subclade may have been a small family/clan for a very long time - ie. the genetic bottleneck mentioned above.
+Either that or most of the ancient branches have since died out.
+Maybe they are yet to be found in a less well tested place.
+As mentioned, the hobbyist databases have uneven geographical coverage, so perhaps we just haven't identified where any early branches are yet.

 Many more potential matches exist at 37 marker resolution but their relationship to Rox2 is impossible to confirm at such low resolution with no SNP tests.